gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

   sudo ls -l /etc/ssh/sshd_config
 ```

-noticed the last modified timestamp for the file.
+Noticed the last modified timestamp for the file.
 This file was modified the same day!
 That was concerning.

 I then executed the following command to edit the SSH configuration file in the VI editor: